dreamcatcher-tech/network/Inbox/2025-06-27 1357 installing napps.md

 build path:
 - make a harness that each item can import to test itself with an artifact instance available
 - make a very simple napp, or a test napp, that we can exercise the system with
+- make a publication check script, for layout, formatting
+- implement the dynamic runner on server side
+- implement commit hooks